jlauinger/go-geiger/README.md

 # go-geiger

-Rust Cargo Geiger style unsafe usages counter for packages and their dependencies.
+Find and count unsafe usages in Go packages and their dependencies.

+## Output example

 ## Install